 - On the Port properties page, configure the settings for the VMkernel adapter.

-Type a value for this label to indicate the traffic type for the VMkernel adapter, for example Management traffic or vMotion.
+Option Description Network label Type a value for this label to indicate the traffic type for the VMkernel adapter, for example Management traffic or vMotion.
+VLAN ID Set a VLAN ID to identify the VLAN that the network traffic of the VMkernel adapter will use.
+IP settings

 You can enable services for the default TCP/IP stack on the host.
 Select from the available services: